-If you’ve been keeping up with my previous posts on the topic of planning you now have a vision for your business and have identified your key strengths, weaknesses, opportunities and threats.
-You’re well down the road to having an effective, results-producing plan.
+If you’ve been keeping up with my previous posts on the topic of planning you hopefully now have a vision for your business and have identified your key strengths, weaknesses, opportunities and threats.
+You’re well down the road to having an effective, results-producing plan and should already be starting to feel a better sense of focus and direction.
 Now it’s time to develop your strategy.

+Let’s review what strategy is all about with a simple example.
 Take a look at the following summary SWOT Analysis for Orion Security, a 10 year-old fictitious company that sells both residential and commercial security systems.
 Orion currently has 196 commercial and 376 residential accounts.
-Its three-year vision is to more than double these numbers—to 400 commercial and 800 residential customers.
+Part of its three-year vision is to more than double these numbers—to 400 commercial and 800 residential customers.
 Note that an actual SWOT analysis would go much deeper.
 I’ve kept this one “short and sweet” for discussion purposes.

 - Local company with ties to the community